Javadyakuza/TIP3-Docs/Deployments/Internal/Burn.md

           )
           // Rendering the output
           burnTokenRes = !burnTokenRes ?
 "Failed" :  burnTokenRes;
-          this.$refs.burnTokenOutput.innerHTML = burnTokenRes;
+          this.loadingText = burnTokenRes;
   }

    async function burnTokensByRoot(){
-          this.$refs.BurnTokenByRootOutput.innerHTML = "Processing ..."
+          this.loadingText2 = ""
         if (
             this.$refs.actionRootTokenRootAddress.value == ""

         ){
-            toast("Token root address field is required !",0) this.$refs.BurnTokenByRootOutput.innerHTML = "Failed"
+            toast("Token root address field is required !",0) this.loadingText2 = "Failed"
             return
         }        // checking of all the values are fully filled if (